pegaltier/backtest-kit/docs/interfaces/AverageBuyCommitNotification.md

 timestamp: number
 ```

-Unix timestamp in milliseconds when signal was opened (pendingAt)
+Unix timestamp in milliseconds when the averaging entry was executed

 ### backtest